Jashansimak/Jashansimak.github.in/README.md

 DAY 4 30/6/2025

 File compression
-File Compression in linux , helping to the sizes of files .
+File Compression in linux , helping to reduce the sizes of files .

+Use of File Compression

+Save Storage Space: Compressed file take up less disk space, allowing you to store more data.

+Faster transmission : Smaller files transfer more qyickly over networks.

 There are several commands available for compressing files ;

- 1. Gzip - used to compress file.It compress the filename and replace it with filename.gz. syntax - gzip filename e.g- gzip notes.txt creates notes.txt.gz and delete notes.txt
+ 1. Gzip - used to compress file.
+It reduce the size of files , making them eaiser and faster to store or transfer.It compress the filename and replace it with filename.gz.

+     syntax - gzip filename

+     e.g- gzip notes.txt creates notes.txt.gz and delete notes.txt

+     This command wiil compress notes.txt and create a new file named notes.txt.gz, replacing the original file.

+Decompress a File

+To decompress notes.txt.gz weu can use the gunzip command .

-2 gunzip
+gunzip notes.txt.gx

+This will decompress the file and remove the .gz extension , restoring the original notes.txt file.

+    Keep the Original File Too

+    To Compress a file and keep the original , use the -k flag.

+    gzip -k notes.txt

+    Now notes.txt (kept)

+    notes.txt.gz (created)

+    This will create notes.txt.gz without deleting notes.txt.